 - Europeans had known about chocolate since 1502 when Columbus brought it back from his conquests in the Americas — although it wasn’t until Cortez pillaged the Aztecs in 1516 that Europeans actually figured out what to do with cacao.

 - Chocolate milk can boost calcium and vitamin D, which research shows are important for preserving cartilage and joint health.

-- Research has found that cacao contains antibacterial agents that fight tooth decay.
+- Research has found that cacao actually contains antibacterial agents that fight tooth decay.
 The problem is that the things that are added such as sugar and milk can still cause cavities.

 - Drinking one large glass of chocolate milk after you work out will boost muscle growth and speed recovery.

 - There are 5 milligrams of caffeine in each mini carton of chocolate milk.

 - People think chocolate milk comes from brown cows?
 According to a study, 7% of Americans think this is true.

 - John Cadbury, and sons George and Richard, later purchased Sloane’s milk chocolate.
 The Cadburys were Quakers who viewed chocolate as a nourishing, healthy alternative to alcohol and promoted it as a healthy “flesh forming substance”.